erinabila/erinabila/README.md

 - ⚡ Fun fact: ...
 -->
 🔭 I’m currently working at Scotiabank
-🌱 I’m currently learning Python in Data Science and System Design
-📫 How to reach me at erin.abila99@gmail.com
+🌱 I’m currently learning Python in Data Science and System Design 🤔 My experience involves Back-end and Data Engineering 📫 How to reach me at erin.abila99@gmail.com